-The third question I ask myself is whether the risks are balanced, and here I would acknowledge that they are tilted to the downside.
-These headwinds are mostly driven by uncertainty around trade and politics.
+There are headwinds, though, mostly driven by uncertainty around trade and politics.
 Between Brexit, the Middle East, immigration, and the ongoing negotiations with China-to name just a few-it's been a roller coaster both here and abroad.
 And we're seeing international economies struggle.
 GDP growth has slowed in China and stalled in the eurozone.
 In the second quarter, growth was actually negative in Germany, Europe's largest economy.
 There's a risk that weakness will affect us.
 Here at home, manufacturing activity has slowed amid trade concerns.